Giving Those Who Care, Time

 Sessions and Fees

-Sessions are 50 minutes long and charged at £60.
+Counselling sessions are 50 minutes long and charged at £60.

 Cancellation Policy